wp-plugins/bepro-listings/readme.txt

 	* Products & Services - List them yourself or allow members to list products and/or services e.g. product catalogue
 	* Informational - Tourism, points of interest, and other details best shown via google maps
 	* Front End Uploads - Using the submission form shortcode, users can contribute blog posts for you to review and publish
-	* Image website - Artists are using the new Gallery features to categorize, manage, and showcase their work
 	* Video Listings - Feature HTML5 videos (w/ flash fallback) from sites like youtube or videos uploaded to your server with our videos addon.
 	* Podcast & Music - List and categorize all of your audio files including mp3 and wav then play them on a HTML5 player  (w/ flv fallback) with our audio addon
 	* Document Directory - Showcase multiple file types allowing users to search and view them on your website with our documents addon
-	* Portfolio - Feature your work in various ways, allowing users to view details and comment.
-Best solution for showcasing portfolio projects.
-	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations.
-In fact, we have a free BePro Listings Realestate addon
 	* Google Maps - We have one of the most feature rich google map options available for wordpress.
 Many users choose us just for this feature.

-= KEY FEATURES =
-Our BePro Software Team is constantly developing new features for this plugin.
-The hope is to continue providing options for a) retrieving b) displaying and c) engaging your members with diverse content.
-The following features are included with the base plugin:

-	1. My Listings - Use Buddypress or our standalone profile shortcode to allow your users to manage their submissions
-	2. Custom posts - Listings are separate to your other posts in the admin and front end.
-	3. Listing Categories - List by Category (Custom Taxonomies) 4 different directory style layouts including optional images
-	4. Listings - Two templates including a ("Featured") banner option, come with the base plugin and they can be extended.
-	5. Google Maps api v3.5 - Great for showing listings via a map with no need for API keys.
-	6. Front end Submission  - Allow visitors to post, or lock it to members only, or it submits to you as pending.
-	7. Validations - User Form Submissions are validated using jQuery.
-	8. Basic Search - Allow users to search by name or location
-	9. Search Filter - Allow users to filter the search results by category, date, price, and several addon options
-	10. Wordpress Integration - Admin/features are familiar and integrate with your existing theme.
-	11. Hooks & Filters - Developers will love the documentation & ability to easily extend features.
-	12. Shortcodes - Several ways to feature the information and engage your visitor.
-There are currently 7 shortcodes in the free plugin and several more available through addons
-	13. Admin Options - Control the ability for users to intereact with features and information.
-	14. Multisite - Now multisite compatible, expand the use of this plugin throughout your network.
-	15. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins
-	16. Widgets - Several widgets are available including, recent listings and search filter.
-Just about every content focused addon brings more widgets
-	17. Ajax (NEW) - Search and filter on one page.
-Yes, wow is the correct phrase to use!
-	18. On page google map (NEW) - Now all listings have their own google map showing listing location in a tab
-	19. Upload CSV (NEW) - Upload your lisings via a csv document
-	20. Currency - Setup cost and implement any curreny sign you want.
-Allow users to search by cost
-	21. Responsive - Our listings and detail pages are all responsive.
-Perfect for integrating into your mobile compatible theme.
-	22. Make Money - Require cubepoints for users to create listings.
-Great revenue generator

 = ADD ONS =
 Our Addons provide lots of new ways to customize your listings experinece.
 We have (4) four major categories of addons.
 1) There are **HTML5 media** addons like, **Videos** and **Audio** with flash fallback.
 2) There are customer engagement addons like, **Star Reviews** and **availability / booking**.
 3) We create niche market addons like **real estate** and **Business**.
 4) Also addons which tie into 3rd party solutions like s2member and PMPro.
 Current available add-ons include: